CFIA System Maintenance and Why Your Import Release Timeline Just Got Tighter

 AIRS — the Automated Import Reference System — is the backbone for permit validation and PCP lookups.
 When it’s offline, brokers can’t confirm that your Safe Food for Canadians License is active, can’t pull up your registered establishment number for meat or dairy, and can’t validate that the origin country and product description on the commercial invoice match what’s authorized under your permit.

 ePCPs (electronic Product Clearance Permits) also route through CFIA’s network.
-If the system is down and the shipment arrives during that window, the port inspector can’t issue the release code that CBSA needs to finalize the B3.
+If the system is down and the shipment arrives during that window, the port inspector can’t issue the release code that CBSA needs to finalize the CAD.
 We’ve all been there: the freight is physically inspected and passed, but the electronic handshake between CFIA and CBSA doesn’t complete, so the cargo status in CARM shows “held pending other government department clearance.”

 It’s not just permits.
 If your shipment triggers an inspection referral — common on first-time suppliers, new commodities, or anything flagged under a D-memo like D19-4-1 on BSE controls — the inspector needs live system access to log findings and issue the disposition.
 No system, no disposition.
 No disposition, no release.